 To explore the patients’ views, we translated and adapted to the Swiss context the questionnaire used for many years in England.
-This questionnaire includes questions about what happened before going to the hospital, diagnostic tests, announcement of diagnosis, treatment decisions, care received at the hospital as outpatient and during hospitalization, care and support received at home, and follow-up care after treatment.
+This questionnaire includes questions about what happened before the diagnosis, diagnostic tests, announcement of diagnosis, treatment decisions, care received at the hospital as outpatient and during hospitalization, care and support received at home, and follow-up care after treatment.

 For SCAPE-2, questions about the impact of the COVID-19 pandemic on cancer care were added.

-For SCAPE-CH, a shorter version of the questionnaire will be used.
+For SCAPE-CH, a shorter version of the questionnaire is used.

 For SCAPE-1, adult patients with a diagnosis of breast, prostate, lung, colorectal, skin (melanoma), or blood (leukemia, lymphoma, myeloma) cancer, who received inpatient or outpatient care between January 1 and June 30, 2021 in four hospitals in the French-speaking region of Switzerland.

 For SCAPE-2, adult patients with a cancer diagnosis (any type of cancer), who received inpatient or outpatient care between January 1 and June 30, 2021 in four hospitals in the French-speaking region of Switzerland and in four hospitals in the German-speaking Switzerland.

-For SCAPE-CH, adult patients with a cancer diagnosis (any type of cancer), who received inpatient or outpatient care between January 1 and June 30, 2023 in one of the participating hospitals in the three linguistic regions of Switzerland.
+For SCAPE-CH, adult patients with a cancer diagnosis (any type of cancer), who received inpatient or outpatient care between January 1 and June 30, 2023 in one of the participating oncology centers in the three linguistic regions of Switzerland.

-Individuals are identified from the hospital administrative databases; 900 individuals are randomly selected per hospital and invited to complete the questionnaire.
+Individuals are identified from the oncology center administrative databases; 900 individuals are randomly selected per center and invited to complete the questionnaire.

 Overall, patient experiences of care were positive with respect to diagnostic tests, contacts with the nurse specialist, operations, and care received during hospitalization and outpatient treatment.
 Experiences were less positive with regard to written information received at diagnosis, information on side-effects of treatment, psychosocial and financial impacts of cancer, support after treatment and loved ones’ involvement.

 SCAPE-1, SCAPE-2, and SCAPE-CH surveys were conducted jointly by the Department of Epidemiology and Health Systems (DESS) at Unisanté and the Institute of Higher Education and Research in Healthcare (IUFRS).

 SCAPE-1 and SCAPE-2 were funded by the Swiss Cancer Research.